badlogic/jack/README.md

 - method body translation
 - GC (Boehm GC for now)
 - initial classpath implementation based on Avian's classpath (misses JNI parts)
+- reflection: fix instanceof, what was i thinking :p
+- reflection: class descriptors for arrays
+- custom native code bridge (add @DirectNative to class or method, implement missing native methods directly in C++, see jack/native/vm/java_lang.cpp for implementations of Object and Class native methods.
+- partial recompilation, means we only touch .h/.cpp files that actually changed. brings down c++ compile times enormously.

 # TODO
 (in order, search for FIXME <task> in the code)
-- reflection: class descriptors for arrays
-- reflection: fix instanceof, what was i thinking :p
+- array covariance, e.g. Object[] arr = new String[10].
+Damn it.
 - exceptions: set signal handlers, use setjmp, finally is thankfully handled by javac
 - reflection: rest of class/constructor/method/field descriptors